BradHutchings/Mmojo-Server/deploy/Windows-WSL/01-Prerequisites.md

   - 24 GB RAM or more will let you run other tasks comfortably while running an 8B parameter model.
 - Windows 10/11 Home and Pro support WSL.
 You may have to enable features in your BIOS or within Windows to enable WSL.

-**While these steps are similar for general stand-alone Debian / Ubunut Linux and may look workable for macOS, they are not intended for use on such systems.**
+**While these steps are similar for general stand-alone Debian / Ubuntu Linux and may look workable for macOS, they are not intended for use on such systems.**

 ---
 ### Recommendations